 BUILT TO LAST is an informative series of half hour specials exploring the skill, training and artistry of trade union members and contractors.
 The series, an ABC7 Chicago partnership completed its 7th Season, which highlighted the projects they’ve worked on and the people whose lives they have touched.
 Built To Last is hosted by television personalities Monica Pedersen, Mark Nilsson, and has been nominated for multiple Emmys for “Outstanding Achievement for Magazine Programming.”

 Starting with the name itself Built to Last® means enduring quality, and spotlights how skilled labor sets the benchmark for performance training, safety best practices and industry leading productivity, making it the smart choice for creating partnerships.
 Built To Last will again captivate audiences as it moves across large scale projects and fascinating individuals that collectively exemplify the real-world contributions that organized labor makes toward our communities.
 The show will also strive to showcase public and private economic developments and partnerships, and a dedication to the building industry.

 Built to Last® 3rd Consecutive Emmy Nomination!

 HISTORY: Carpenters, ABC Television Launch Built to Last®

-Built to Last®—a product of the Chicago Regional Council of Carpenters’ Labor and Management Committee.
+Built to Last®—a product of the Mid-America Carpenters Regional Council’s Labor and Management Committee.
 After three successful seasons with Lakeshore Public Television, production of season four is being handled by ABC.
 Plans for the weekly show included weekend airings across ABC 7 WLS Chicago and ABC 13 KTNV Las Vegas.